Strathroy-Caradoc: Media

 Strathroy has two weekly newspapers, The Age Dispatch and the Middlesex Banner, and a radio station, 105.7 myFM (CJMI-FM), which provides local news and sports coverage.
 The region is otherwise served by media from London.

 Events

 Strathroy's largest annual event is the Strathroy Hometown Turkey Festival, also known as Turkeyfest, run in June.
 The town is home to the headquarters of Cuddy Farms, the world's top turkey-hatching company.
-In July 2020, Strathroy saw its first Pride flag raising.
-Due to COVID-19, events were held virtually.
-In 2021, Strathroy Pride was present at the downtown Market throughout June and July, and was able to invite folks to see the flag raising in person.

 Sports

-Strathroy is home to the Strathroy Rockets of the Greater Ontario Junior Hockey League and the Strathroy Royals baseball team.
-Mount Brydges is home to the Mount Brydges Bulldogs of the Southern Ontario Junior Hockey League.
+Strathroy is home to the Strathroy Rockets of the Greater Ontario Hockey League and the Strathroy Royals baseball team.
+Mount Brydges is home to the Mount Brydges Bulldogs of the Provincial Junior Hockey League.

-The Strathroy Rockets won the Championship of the Western Ontario Hockey League in its final season in 2007.
+The Strathroy Rockets won the Championship of the Western Ontario Hockey League in 2007.
+Strathroy also has many minor and youth sports teams such at the Strathroy Jr. Rockets Minor Hockey Association, a baseball program known as the Strathroy Jr. Royals, and a Soccer program known as Strathroy United FC.
+All of these sport associations have won various titles throughout Ontario.